 - Contact Florida Fish and Wildlife Conservation Commission for license requirements.

-- Hiking is allowed on dirt trails around existing lakes.
+- Approximately one-mile trails around lakes.

 Access and Parking